 Standard for Granting an Appeal.
 An appeal will be granted only if the student demonstrates to the satisfaction of the Appeals Committee that the student's unsatisfactory academic performance is due to (1) extraordinary and (2) non-recurring circumstances.
-In order for an appeal to be granted, each of the two elements must be satisfied.
+For an appeal to be granted, each of the two elements must be satisfied.